A child wearing a warm coat and bobble hat standing inside a blue dot hub

 What’s happening in Ukraine?

-Now, more than half of Ukraine’s 7.5 million children have been displaced by the ongoing war.
+Since the full-scale invasion in February 2022, more than half of Ukraine’s 7.5 million children have experienced displacement at some point in the ongoing war.

 Homes, schools, water supplies and hospitals have been damaged or destroyed.
-Children have been separated from their families, and hundreds of thousands of people have been left without clean water, food or electricity.
+Children have had to leave their homes, often without their families.
+Hundreds of thousands have been left without clean water, food or electricity.

 What is UNICEF doing in Ukraine?

-We have been working tirelessly to keep children safe since this conflict began eight years ago and we are determined to remain in Ukraine to reach the most vulnerable children and families.
+We have been working tirelessly to keep children safe since this conflict began ten years ago and we are determined to remain in Ukraine to reach the most vulnerable children and families.

 1. Providing families with food and water